PaulKinlan/paul.kinlan.me/content/2015-09-22-be-instant-and-engaging-on-the-mobile-web.markdown

 {{% slide 71 "You can do clever things in 'onpush'" %}}

-Because the user might not action the push message or notificatin until a later time when they might not have network connectivity you can do things such as cache all the content that is needed when you recieve the push so that it is always available.
+Because the user might not action the push message or notification until a later time when they might not have network connectivity you can do things such as cache all the content that is needed when you receive the push so that it is always available.

 {{% /slide %}}